When to Connect Utilities When Buying a House

 • In the last week before moving, confirm all utility setups and appointments to ensure everything is ready for your arrival.

 When you're buying a house, connecting the utilities can be a bit of a hassle.
 You've got to deal with different providers for things like electricity, gas, internet, and water.
+Consider comparing plans from different providers to find the best option for uninterrupted service on a moving day.
 Sometimes your lawyer or conveyancer takes care of it during the settlement process, but other times you've got to do it yourself.
 It can seem overwhelming, especially if you've never done it before.
 So let's break it down and figure out when and how to connect all those utilities when you're buying a house, shall we?

 Understanding your settlement timeline